blackviper30091980-stack/PetStore-API-Testing/flow-testing/README.md

 - an existing user is deleted,status code,200;

--deleted user is not found,status code 404
+- deleted user is not found,status code 404